patriceckhart/NeosRulez.Form.MultiColumnSection/README.md

-# Dynamic resources for Neos CMS
+# Multi columns in forms for Neos CMS

 A package for Neos CMS which render multi columns in form nodetypes.